Types of Warranty: Everything You Need to Know

 The types of warranty you receive depends on state laws and the type of merchandise you buy.
 In essence, warranties are the guarantee of the quality and/or performance of products.
 A warranty can be oral or written, and it is essentially a guarantee from the seller.

 Most consumer purchases are covered by warranties, even if they are not explicitly noted.
-Under law, two types of warranties exist and are enforced via the Uniform Commercial Code (UCC): express and implied.
+Under the law, two types of warranties exist and are enforced via the Uniform Commercial Code (UCC): express and implied.
 The UCC applies in all states and the District of Columbia, and it is a means of consolidating all laws on commerce to make interstate legal issues more efficient.

 Also, this allows all states to adopt the same definitions.
-In 2003, a revised version Article Two of the UCC was approved by the National Conference of Commissioners on Uniform State Laws and American Law Institute.
+In 2003, a revised version of Article Two of the UCC was approved by the National Conference of Commissioners on Uniform State Laws and American Law Institute.
 With that, no state had adopted Article Two, as of 2006.

 Most people also believe that a warranty is primarily a written guarantee from the seller, but there are variations.
 It’s also vital to bear in mind that a seller may sell an item “as is,” in which case, a warranty would not apply.